deercreeklabs/lancaster/README.md

 * `values-schema`: A Lancaster schema object describing the values in the map.

 #### Return Value
-The new Lancaster flex-map schema.
+The new Lancaster flex-map schema

 #### Examples
 ```clojure